VoidMcServer/serwebxybyping135/README.md

 ---

-## Overview

-This repository contains the official HTML, CSS, and JavaScript code for the VOIDMC Anarchy Server landing page.
-The project features:

-- Animated backgrounds and color gradients
-- Interactive particle effects
-- Parallax effects on information boxes
-- Copyable server IP functionality
-- Stylish buttons, tags, and glow animations

----

 ## Copyright and Usage

 All code, design elements, and content in this project are the intellectual property of the author.